My Grandparents’ Story by

 3 generations, summer, 1953

-Belle Potocsky and Zalman Beckenstein were married in the “old country”; Bialystock, Lithuania in 1902.
+Belle Potocsky and Zalman Beckenstein were married in the “old country”; Bialystock, Poland (part of Imperial Russia) in 1902.
 I have a dress that Grandma wore to a ball when they were courting.
 These were not “shtetl” Jews like in “Fiddler on the Roof”.
 They were educated and erudite.
 My grandmother’s dress is a beauty, with a train and a loop to pick up for dancing, a velvet opera jacket, whale bone stays and fancy lace up the high collar of the separate top.
 Here is a photo taken 45 years ago of me modeling it.
 I have since had the ensemble restored and packed away in acid-free tissue.
 Someday, I plan to give it to a museum of Jewish heritage.

 A doctor I admire tells me that Bialystock was the intellectual capital of the diaspora.
 I had never known that.
 My grandfather was prosperous.
 He worked for a watchmaker, buying and selling jewelry, went on buying trips to Warsaw.
 My grandmother had a maid.
 Two children came along quickly, Anna and Joseph, one dark-haired like Grandma, the other with copper hair, very fair.
 Grandpa was blonde and blue-eyed.